jabehan/starter-hugo-academic/content/home/talks.md

   view: 2
 ---

+I will be talking at the upcoming CHEMICY Workshop at the Ecole Nationale Superieur de Rennes on the use of the Differential Centrifugal Sedimentation technique for the versatile analysis of nano objects.

 *"Environmental and depollution applications of electroactive bacteria: from denitrification to iron bioremediation"* **September 2024: Invited Webinar for the ["French Group of Bioelectrochemistry"](https://www.bioelectrochimie.fr/)**

-It was an honor to present our recent work in various applications of electroactive bacteria in applied environmental applications to the Groupe Francaise de Bioélectrochimie.
+###It was an honor to present our recent work in various applications of electroactive bacteria in applied environmental applications to the Groupe Francaise de Bioélectrochimie.
 In this invited talk I discussed our recent publications in Bioelectrochemistry on the topics of applying electroactive bacteria in polluted environments.

 *["Tailored Carbon Nanomaterial Interfaces for Electrocatalysis, Electroanalysis and Microbial Fuel Cell Applications"](https://www.european-mrs.com/advanced-carbon-materials-emrs#collapse68)*
 **European Materials Research Society (EMRS) Spring Meeting 2022**